justinmeiners/justinmeiners.github.io/mesh-adjacency-trick/README.md

 **06/25/2022**

-Are you in need of a complex mesh data structure like [half edge][half-edge2] or [bmesh][bmesh]?
+Considering a complex mesh data structure like [half edge][half-edge2] or [bmesh][bmesh]?
-Here is a trick to try that may save you some energy.
+Here is a trick that may save you some energy.
-Using the face indices (which map faces to vertices) construct a **multi-map** which goes the reverse direction (mapping vertices to faces).
+Face indices (which map faces to vertices) can be transformed into a **multi-map** which goes the reverse direction (mapping vertices to faces).
-This facilitates most traversals efficiently and is sufficient for many mesh processing problems.
+This can be used to perform adjacency traversals efficiently and is sufficient for many mesh processing problems.

 [half-edge1]: https://fgiesen.wordpress.com/2012/02/21/half-edge-based-mesh-representations-theory/
 [half-edge2]: https://kaba.hilvi.org/homepage/blog/halfedge/halfedge.htm